Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 #### Taking the Average

-The Storyteller should take the average number of successes for non-player characters as ½ their Dice pool, which is their \[Att + Ability +/- Modifiers\]
+To speed things along, the Storyteller is encouraged to take the *average* number, rounded down, of the NPC’s dice pool.
+If they have 4-5 dice, simply state that they get got 2 successes and move on.

+The exception to this guidance are important characters, such as rivals or foes of great challenge.

 > There are two characters in the scene: a guard and a thief.
 The guard is keeping watch, and the thief is attempting to sneak past them.
 The dice pool for the player-controlled thief would be Dexterity + Stealth.
 >
-> Since this is a NPC, and there are no dice-affecting powers active, the storyteller simply takes the average: (Wits + Awareness)/2.
-Should the thief match or surpass that number, they successfully sneak past.
-Should they not, the guard discovers them.
+> Since this is a NPC, and there are no dice-affecting powers active, the storyteller simply takes the average: (Wits + Awareness)/2, which turns out to be 3.
+Should the thief match or surpass that difficulty, they successfully sneak past.

 ### Retrying Rolls